First impressions are important! Here are some pics of the Reaction ARF straight out of the box

 The Reaction ARF comes with a clear canopy, fiberglass canopy frame/hatch, and a

 molded plastic cockpit.
-Guess I'm in the market for a jet pilot bust!
 The printed instrument panel is a

 |